-An outline of Double Dutch is celebrated on this date's Registry.
-Evolving from Africa, Double Dutch is historically a jump rope game played originally by black children (mainly girls) in rural and urban areas in America.
+This date's Registry celebrates an outline of Double Dutch.
+Evolving from Africa, Double Dutch is historically a jump rope game played originally by Black children (mainly girls) in rural and urban areas in America.

 The first concrete evidence of jump rope activity can be seen in medieval paintings where children roll hoops and jump rope down the cobblestone streets of Europe.
-Although the exact origin of jump rope activity is unclear, early explorers observed from their expeditions aborigines jumped with flexible bamboo and vines as a form of play.
+Although the exact origin of jump rope activity is unclear, early explorers observed that aborigines jumped with flexible bamboo and vines during their expeditions as a form of play.

 Jump rope activity can be traced back to 1600 A.D. when the Egyptians used vines for jumping.
-At one time, rope skipping was thought of only as a game for little girls who chanted rhymes while jumping and has, from the boys' perspective, traditionally been looked at as a girl's game.
+At one time, rope skipping was thought of only as a game for little girls who chanted rhymes while jumping.
+From the boys' perspective, it has traditionally been seen as a girl's game.

 After World War II, Double Dutch was found on the sidewalks of New York City, where mothers and neighbors could safely supervise children.
 The girls used clothesline rope.
 By the late 1950s, several municipal and societal factors had made the game nearly extinct.
 Never extinguished, Double Dutch has been back on the streets and has moved into international competition in the last quarter-century.
 Players jump over a rope.